Easy Ways to Cut Epoxy Resin Like a Pro

 Methods of Cutting Epoxy Resin

-Cutting Before the Resin Has Fully Cured
+Cutting Epoxy Resin Before it Has Fully Cured

 Always cut epoxy resin with a sharp blade or box cutter before it has fully cured is a quick and easy way to remove over-pour or drips from your project.